TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 ## Datasource
 A datasource is a specialized plugin module whose purpose is to collect usage metrics for defined resources.
 Any entity or device can be considered a resource of a datasource.
 The definition and it's manner of data retrieval is left entirely up to the author of the plugin.
 For example, a datasource can define switch ports as a resource to collect bandwidth bits -OR- an SMTP server as a resource to tally outbound emails.
 Usage metrics collected are used by an assigned Service Plan allowing relevant Services to calculate a billable cost.

 A datasource requires a class implementing the `UbersmithSDK\Usage\Data\Source` interface as well as some annotations.
-For more information about the functions available to use, [see Datasources]().

 To implement a datasource you need to set a namespace and use Ubersmith SDK packages `Usage` and `Parameter`:
 ```php